EndlessReform/bark-with-voice-clone/README.md

 - Run k-means clusters on the embeddings to essentially produce k "groups" of kinds of input audio.
 For example, AudioLM uses ~500, and in a [GitHub statement](https://github.com/lucidrains/audiolm-pytorch/discussions/170), the Bark devs say they use a similar approach but with 10k groups.
 In what I am sure is a complete coincidence, Bark semantic tokens are 49.9hz, roughly the same as HuBERT's 50hz.
 - When adding new audio, run k-means to find out "what group" the new audio is in.

 So can't we just do this semantic token codebook generation ourselves?
 No; as Chann points out, there's no guarantee that our own training process will generate the same groups.
-Instead, there are two different rather naive approaches I'm going to try:

-- Divide the generations by semantic token, find the means of the HuBERT embeddings of the generated audio that correspond to that token's position in the semantic prompt, and use them as starting centroids for a small K-means run.
-Then run normal K-means inference.
-- Similar to [Mini-GPT-4](https://arxiv.org/abs/2304.10592), simply train a linear projection from embeddings from frozen HuBERT to Bark's input embeddings for the semantic tokens, token by token.
-Leave Bark and HuBERT frozen.
-In my uneducated opinion this is less stupid than it sounds; since a simple linear projection was enough to map high-dimensional image embeddings to text input embeddings, surely mapping two kinds of 50hz audio representations can't be _that_ hard?
-(Knock on wood).
-Also, input embeddings aren't reliant on the tokens around them.
+Instead, similar to [Mini-GPT-4](https://arxiv.org/abs/2304.10592), we're training a linear projection from embeddings from frozen HuBERT to Bark's input embeddings for the semantic tokens, and enabling generation from embedded semantic history.

 Other stuff that probably needs to be done later:
 - Add batch inference mode for Bark, to speed up dataset generation and enable use cases like mass audiobook conversion